cgarbin/cgarbin.github.io/_posts/2021-04-10-machine-learning-but-not-understanding.md

 When we ask the neural network to classify these squares, we find out that the the performance is now abysmal.
 The accuracy is 0%.
 All squares are misclassified as triangles.

 To confirm, we can visualize the predictions.
-The wrong predictions have an orange(ish) background (all of them are wrong, so this is a sea of orange).
+The wrong predictions have a red frame around them (all of them are wrong in this case).

 {% maincolumn 'images/2021-04-10/output_52_0.png' ''%}